marcusoftnet/marcusoftnet.github.io/_posts/2014-03-05-mnb-mongoosejs.md

 Let's me redeem my bad Mongoose-conscience and write a ~~short~~ post on what I've picked up when trying it... [for real](http://github.com/aptitud/AptiTalk).

 The thing that ticked me off and actually made me turn away from Mongoose on the idea-stadium was the fact that it needs a typed model.
-To me, at the time, this seemed to go against the whole idea of simplicity and dynamicallity (yeah, made that word up... but I mean focus on dynamic stuff; I can store object that doesn't have exactly the same properties in the same collection for example) that can be seen through [Mongo](http://www.mongodb.org/) and [Monk](https://github.com/LearnBoost/monk) for example.
+To me, at the time, this seemed to go against the whole idea of simplicity and dynamically (yeah, made that word up... but I mean focus on dynamic stuff; I can store object that doesn't have exactly the same properties in the same collection for example) that can be seen through [Mongo](http://www.mongodb.org/) and [Monk](https://github.com/LearnBoost/monk) for example.

 As always with Node frameworks Mongoose is really simple to install: